digitalhealthpass/dhp-testing-proxy/README.md

 - Android
 	- Connect an Android device to the dev machine via a USB cable.
 	- Select the appropriate build variant in Android Studio.
-	- Press play in Android Studio.
+	- Press the play in button Android Studio.
 	- Follow the instructions on the app ensuring you select the environment where the testing proxy is running.
 	- Create QR codes from Postman and begin scanning.

 -iOS
-	- TBD
+	- Connect an iOS device to the dev machine via a USB cable.
+	- Select the appropriate project in Xcode.
+	- Press the play in button Xcode.
+	- Follow the instructions on the app ensuring you select the environment where the testing proxy is running.
+	- Create QR codes from Postman and begin scanning.

 [↑ Top](#readme)